MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-actions.md

 ---
 title: Add card actions in a bot
-description: In this module, learn what are card actions in Microsoft Teams, action types and how to use them in your bots. ms.localizationpriority: medium ms.topic: conceptual ms.date: 05/04/2023
+description: Learn what are card actions in Microsoft Teams, action types and how to use them in your bots. ms.localizationpriority: medium ms.topic: conceptual ms.date: 05/04/2023